 - Work as part of a larger team.

-- Provide 24hr telephone support
+- 24-hour telephone support

-- Assist with maintaining birth family connections.
+- Assistance with maintaining birth family connection

 24 Hour Support

 Veritas House is committed to providing carers with a chance to network with other carers on a regular basis.
-Veritas House runs regular carer picnics, morning teas and sports days as well as having an end of year party where carers and young people can enjoy the festive season.
+The ‘Veritas House Kids in Care Network’ meets regularly to provide opportunities for carers to meet, connect, swap advice and build local support networks.
+Veritas also runs regular carer picnics, morning teas and sports days as well as having an end of year party where carers and young people can enjoy the festive season.

 Join the Veritas House Care Team

-Please fill out your details in the form provided and one of our caseworkers will be in touch as soon as possible.
-Alternatively you can speak to our Carer Support and Recruitment Careworker on (02) 6332 3882.
+If you would like further information on becoming a foster carer with Veritas House, we would love to hear from you.
+Please fill out your details in the form provided and a member of our CART team will be in touch as soon as possible.
+Alternatively you can speak to our Carer Recruitment Officer on 1300 01 1973.